-- 1. The Grayson County Attorney's Office Victim Services Division provides psychological counseling and a referral service for survivors who request treatment. - a.
-Students living in campus residence halls can seek support and referrals from residential staff. - b.
-The Grayson Crisis Center provides: - i.
-Emergency shelter, crisis intervention, counseling and support services to women and children who are survivors of domestic violence and sexual assault; - ii.
-Creating public awareness about the devastating consequences of domestic violence and sexual assault; - 2.
+The Grayson County Attorney's Office Victim Services Division provides psychological counseling and a referral service for survivors who request treatment.

+- 1. Students living in campus residence halls can seek support and referrals from Housing staff. - 2.
+The Grayson Crisis Center provides: - Emergency shelter, crisis intervention, counseling and support services to women and children who are survivors of domestic violence and sexual assault; - b.
+Creating public awareness about the devastating consequences of domestic violence and sexual assault;

 Grayson College has resources with organizations in Grayson County that provide sexual assault counseling and support for survivors, regardless of gender.
 Grayson College also has resources with organizations that provide Sexual Assault Nurse Examiners (SANE) to perform SANE exams.